marcyvillegas/div-to-pic/README.md

 });
 ```
 _Code from https://html2canvas.hertzen.com/_ <br><br>
-So I figured out other ways on utilizing it. <br>
+So I figured out other ways on utilizing it.
+I also used asynchronous functoins rather than promises. <br>
 <hr>

 ### Displaying and removing